 The higher concentration of Interferon Gamma correlates to more “red spots” in the Petri dish.
 As can be seen above, the anti-tumor activity of Immunocine’s treatment is significantly stronger than the existing Dendritic Cell Treatments.
 This has been replicated countless times since the initial discovery in 2006.

-After the initial discovery of Immunocine’s unique approach to using Dendritic Cells for cancer treatment, the scientific team spent the next 15 years researching and validating this technique at the Houston Medical Center, one of the world’s leading cancer research hubs.
-This has resulted in over 17 publications in p journals, several clinical studies, and now the treatment protocol is being studied in multiple FDA Clinical Trials.
+After the initial discovery of Immunocine’s unique approach to using Dendritic Cells for cancer treatment, the scientific team spent the next 15 years researching and validating this technique at the Texas Medical Center, one of the world’s leading cancer research hubs.
+This has resulted in over 17 publications in peer reviewed journals, several clinical studies, and now the treatment protocol is being studied in multiple FDA Clinical Trials.

 As part of its validation, the Immunocine Treatment was clinically analyzed in the treatment of the first 53 refractory cancer patients who were no longer responding to standard of cancer treatments.
 This was a “basket-catch trial” and included patients with Ovary, Colon, Neck, Lung, Prostate Breast, Sarcoma, Cervical, Pancreatic, Kidney, and Melanoma cancers.